John McHardy Sinclair: Biography

 Sinclair was a first-generation modern corpus linguist and the founder of the COBUILD project.
 This project's aim was to build corpus-driven lexicons for foreign learners of English.
 He became chief adviser of Collins' Cobuild English Language Dictionary, whose first edition was published in 1987.

 Sinclair was known for having unconventional ideas which helped to advance the young field of corpus linguistics.
 His Corpus, Concordance, Collocation formulated the "idiom principle".
 Though he had written many books, at his valedictory lecture in 2000 he stated that none of his many published articles passed successfully through peer-review, and that even an article he had been invited to write for a journal was peer-reviewed by mistake and rejected.
 Since 2000, the University of Birmingham has hosted the Sinclair Open Lecture series.
 This speaker series was sponsored from 2006 to 2016 by Education Development Trust, a UK education charity that Sinclair supported during his lifetime.

 After early retirement from his post as professor of Modern English Language at Birmingham, Sinclair was the director and co-founder, with his second wife Elena Tognini-Bonelli – with whom he had two children – of the Tuscan Word Centre, an institution that provides training courses in corpus linguistics.

 His sister was lexicographer B. T. S. Atkins.

-He died of cancer in March, 2007 at age 73.
+He died of cancer at his home in Florence, Italy, on 13 March 2007, at age 73.